LuoweiZhou/ProcNets-YouCook2/README.md

 ### Feature
 We provide ResNet-34 feature for 500 uniformly sampled RGB frames per video (see dataset [README](http://youcook2.eecs.umich.edu/static/YouCookII/youcookii_readme.pdf)).
-To extract feature from raw videos on your own, follow the instructions: i) Adapt `script/video2frame\_yc2.sh` and `script/videosample.py` to sample frames, ii) Run `extract\_cnnfeat\_resnet\_mscoco.lua` to extract feature for each frame.
+To extract feature on your own, follow the instructions: i) Adapt `script/video2frame\_yc2.sh` and `script/videosample.py` to sample frames, ii) Run `extract\_cnnfeat\_resnet\_mscoco.lua` to extract feature for each frame.

 ### Training and validation